NethServer/nethsecurity-docs/firewall.rst

 The DMZ represents a network segment for servers and services that need to be accessible from the internet but isolated from the internal network.

-To create a DMZ zone, follow these steps:
+To create a DMZ, follow these steps:

 - access the ``Zones & policies`` section
 - click on the ``Add zone`` button